Bipartite graphs with five eigenvalues and pseudo designs: Graphs with many eigenvalues

 In the rest of this section we determine the spectral characterization of the graphs discussed so far.
 We begin by $\cl_{k,k}$ which is readily seen that it is DS as it is the only $(k-1)$-regular bipartite graph of order $2k$.

 For later use we need to mention the spectrum of the graphs $G_1,G_2,G_3$ and $G_4$:

 \begin{cor} The graph $\h_{k,k+1}$ is {\rm DS} for $k\ge2$. \end{cor} \begin{proof}{Any cospectral mate $H$ of $\h_{k,k+1}$ for $k\ge2$ must have one of the graphs of Theorems~\ref{L_n} and \ref{S_n} as a connected component.
 Nothing that $k^2-k+1$ is always odd and never (unless $k=1$) a perfect square, $H$ cannot have one of $\cl_{t,t}$, $\R_{2t+1}$, $\q_{2t+1}$, for any $t$, or $G_1, G_2, G_3$ as a component.
-Considering the number of edges, $S_{2t+1}$, for any $t$, cannot be a component of $H$.
+Considering the number of edges, $\s_{2t+1}$, for any $t$, cannot be a component of $H$.
 The same is for $G_4$ as the equation $k^2-k+1=15$ has no integral solution. }\end{proof}

-The graphs $\s_n$ belong to a family of trees called {\em starlike tree} (trees with only one vertex of degree larger than 2).
+The graphs $\s_n$ belong to a family of trees called {\em starlike trees} (trees with only one vertex of degree larger than 2).
 In \cite{dh}, it was asked to determine which starlike trees are DS.
-Partial results are obtained by several authors (see the survey \cite{dh}).
+Partial results are obtained by several authors (cf. \cite{dh}).
 For this specific starlike trees, Brouwer \cite{b} showed that the graphs $\s_n$ are DS among trees.
 Here, we completely determine the spectral characterization of the graphs $\s_n$.
 The proof is the same as proof of the above corollary.

 \begin{cor} The graph $\s_{2k+1}$ is {\rm DS} if $k\not\in S$, where

 Moreover, for $k\in S$ we have \begin{itemize} \item $\s_{17}$ has exactly two cospectral mates which are $\cl_{4,4}\cup4K_2\cup K_1$ and $G_1\cup3K_2\cup K_1$; \item $\s_{29}$ has exactly one cospectral mate which is $G_4\cup9K_2$; \item $\s_{31}$ has exactly four cospectral mates which are $G_2\cup9K_2\cup K_1$, $\cl_{5,5}\cup10K_2\cup K_1$, $\R_{13}\cup9K_2$, and $\q_{13}\cup9K_2$; \item $\s_{35}$ has exactly one cospectral mates which is $G_3\cup12K_2$; \item if $k=4\ell+3$ and $\ell$ is not an integer of the form $t^2-1$, then $\s_{2k+1}$ has exactly two cospectral mates which are $\R_{2\ell+7}\cup3\ell K_2$ and $\q_{2\ell+7}\cup3\ell K_2$; \item if $k=\ell^2-1$, $\ell=2t$, and $k\ne15$, then $\s_{2k+1}$ has exactly three cospectral mates which are $\cl_{\ell+1,\ell+1}\cup(k-\ell-1)K_2\cup K_1$, $\R_{2t^2+5}\cup3(t^2-1)K_2$, and $\q_{2t^2+5}\cup3(t^2-1)K_2$; \item if $k=\ell^2-1$, $\ell$ is odd, and $k\ne8$, then $\s_{2k+1}$ has exactly one cospectral mate which is $\cl_{\ell+1,\ell+1}\cup(k-\ell-1)K_2\cup K_1$; \item if $k=\ell^2-\ell$, then $\s_{2k+1}$ has exactly one cospectral mate which is $\h_{\ell,\ell+1}\cup(k-\ell)K_2$. \end{itemize} \end{cor}